bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 .git/objects/57/16ca5987cbf97d6bb54920bea6adde242d87e6
 .git/objects/f9/c36476895b0f9a475dfbaeb492332c63c148ec
 ```
-Besides, we should fix the content of `.git/refs/heads/master` file, which tells Git the head commit of master, and reset the Git index info.
+Besides, we should fix the content of `.git/refs/heads/master` file, which tells Git the head commit of master.
+At last we should reset the Git index.

 ```
 [Steed:~/test/git/manually]$ mkdir -p .git/refs/heads